alifanantomi/marketing-funnel-game/components/guidelines/play.md

 **Task**:

-- Choose and justify strategy
+- Choose and justify the strategy
 - Show timing, platform, and outcome

  Presentation Time: 2 minutes